Unconstrained fixed income: Harnessing the diversity of the universe

 Unconstrained fixed income is a broad concept and strategies can vary in complexity and objectives.
 Some areas of today’s fixed income universe are more complicated and exotic than traditional bonds.
 While these can offer compelling yields and perform well in risk-on phases, being overly concentrated in these areas may expose investors to more risk than they anticipate.

 So, investors should always know what’s ‘under the bonnet’ of any strategy they choose.
-We prefer simplicity and transparency to mitigate negative surprises.
+At AXA IM, we prefer simplicity and transparency to mitigate negative surprises.
 This reflects our central philosophy that investors do not want their core fixed income portfolio to be too aggressive but rather prefer to aim for optimised total returns while avoiding the worst of the lows, through the cycle.

-We think of our strategy as something of a ‘best ideas’ portfolio.
-We rely on the engines of expertise we have around the world in terms of our extensive global fixed income resources to generate ideas across the fixed income spectrum and then apply a proprietary framework which allows us to filter that spectrum in a different way.
+At AXA IM’s unconstrained fixed income team, we rely on the engines of expertise we have around the world in terms of our extensive global resources to generate ideas across the fixed income spectrum and then apply a proprietary framework which allows us to filter that spectrum in a different way.

 This framework breaks the universe down into three categories of sub-asset types and allocates between them taking account of prevailing economic and market conditions and valuations.